aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

   await au.start();
 })().catch(console.error);
 ```
+{% endcode %}

-Note that the authentication hook is registered first and then the authorization hook.
+Note that the authentication hook is registered before the authorization hook.
 This ensures that the authentication hook is invoked before than the authorization hook which is also semantically sensible.

+{% hint style="info" %}
+To know more about the order of invocation, please refer the respective [section](#order-of-invocations).
+{% endhint %}

 And that's the crux of it.
 You can see this example in action below.